xinsolitusx/SpaceInvaders9999/README.md

 # README #

-This is a simple SpaceInvaders-like game, made for fun and practice purpuse without using any additional libraries.
+This is a simple SpaceInvaders-like game, made for fun and practice purpose without using any additional libraries.